Mitigating scattering in a quantum system using only an integrating sphere: Results

 \subsection{Mutual Information of Split Conjugate Beams and Split Coherent Beams}

+Since the probe beam contains both the coherent `seed' photons and the thermal-like probe photons generated by the FWM process~\cite{li2021experimental}.
+Consequently, the probe beam, as well as the conjugate beam, exhibit a mixed statistical nature with convolved coherent light (Poisson) and thermal light (Bose-Einstein) distributions.
+Therefore, the second-order correlation function $g^{(2)}$ for the probe and conjugate beams would lie between 1 and 2, where $g^{(2)}=1$ corresponds to coherent light and $g^{(2)}=2$ corresponds to thermal light.
+The measured $g^{(2)}$ values for our probe and conjugate beams are $1.146 \pm 0.012$ and $1.238 \pm 0.011$, respectively.
+Since the conjugate beam exhibits the most thermal-like behavior, we therefore use the ``split conjugate'' beams for comparison to demonstrate the amount of MI residing in two \textit{classically} correlated beams.

-To have a comprehensive comparison, we also measured the MI of split conjugate beams and split coherent beams in a similar way.
-The conjugate beam is chosen due to its normalized second-order coherence function $g^{(2)}$ is between 1 and 2 since it is generated by a coherent-field-seeded FWM process~\cite{li2021experimental}, it therefore should partially exhibit thermal-like behavior.
-In both cases, we used a $\lambda/2$-waveplate in conjunction with a polarizing beamspliter (PBS) to split the conjugate beam and a coherent beam so that the two outputs of the PBS have the same optical power as the unobstructed twin beams.
+We used a $\lambda/2$-waveplate in conjunction with a polarizing beamspliter (PBS) to split the conjugate beam so that the two outputs of the PBS have the same optical power as the unobstructed twin beams.
 Neither the scatterer or the IS is present on the beam paths.
-We plot the intensity fluctuations of the two split conjugate beams and the two split coherent beams in Fig.~\ref{fig:mi2}(a) and Fig.~\ref{fig:mi2}(b), respectively.
-The MI of the split conjugate beams and the split coherent beams are plotted in Fig.~\ref{fig:mi2}(c) as the magenta and blue curves, respectively.
-As can be seen from Fig.~\ref{fig:mi2}(a) that although the two split conjugate beams clearly exhibits correlated fluctuations, they are visibly smoother than the fluctuations of the unobstructed twin beams shown in Fig.~\ref{fig:mi1}(a), indicating a lack of high frequency correlations between the split conjugate beams, which is manifested by the significantly lowered peak height of the magenta curve relative to the red curve in Fig.~\ref{fig:mi2}(c).
-For the fluctuations of the split coherent beams shown in Fig.~\ref{fig:mi2}(b), since there are no appreciable correlations exhibited, it hence gives rise to a close to zero MI, shown in Fig.~\ref{fig:mi2}(c) by the blue curve.
+We plot the intensity fluctuations of the two split conjugate beams in Fig.~\ref{fig:mi2}(a).
+The MI of the split conjugate beams is plotted in Fig.~\ref{fig:mi2}(c) as the magenta curve.
+As can be seen from Fig.~\ref{fig:mi2}(a) that although the two split conjugate beams clearly exhibits correlated fluctuations, they are visibly \textit{smoother} than the fluctuations of the unobstructed twin beams shown in Fig.~\ref{fig:mi1}(a), indicating a lack of high frequency (i.e., shot-noise limited) correlations between the split conjugate beams, which is manifested by the significantly lowered peak height of the magenta curve relative to the red curve in Fig.~\ref{fig:mi2}(c).
 Also note that since there is no IS present in the split conjugate beams, the peak of the magenta curve lines up quite well with the peak of the red curve.
+The additional MI peak height of the twin beams compared to the split conjugate beams indicates the presence of quantum correlations in the twin beams \textit{beyond the classical correlations} in the split conjugate beams.

+We also applied identical procedures to measure the MI between two split coherent beams.
+The intensity fluctuations of the split coherent beams are shown in Fig.~\ref{fig:mi2}(b), since there are no appreciable correlations exhibited in the shot-noise limited frequency regime, it hence gives rise to a close to zero MI, represented by the blue curve in Fig.~\ref{fig:mi2}(c).